A SHORT NOTE ON THE MEDINA CHARTER

-Perhaps, in the light of present Muslim interest in an "Islamic state", we should point out that this important constitutional document of Islam does not anywhere use the term "Islamic state" of "Islamic society".
-The major principles governing an Islamic society are, of course, present -- principles like justice, brotherhood and unity of believers, unity and cooperation among zitizens of the state, freedom of religion, strict adherence to pacts entered into between parties, cooperation to do good and to prevent evil, encouragement for high moral conduct, consultation as a method of government.
-It is also interesting to note that what has been called "Hudud laws", being part of Islamic Law, is also nowhere mentioned in the document.
+Perhaps, in the light of present Muslim interest in an “Islamic state,” we should point out that this important constitutional document of Islam does not anywhere use the term “Islamic state” or “Islamic society.”
+The major principles governing an Islamic society are, of course, present, like justice, brotherhood and unity of believers, unity and cooperation among citizens, freedom of religion, strict adherence to pacts entered into between parties, cooperation to do good and to prevent evil, encouragement for high moral conduct, and consultation as a method of government.
+It is interesting to note that what has been called “Hudud laws,” being part of Islamic Law, is also nowhere mentioned in the document.

-Thus, even in this modern age of science and technology, mankind cannot ignore a power that is greater than itself.
+Thus even in this modern age of science and technology mankind cannot ignore a power that is greater than itself.
 Mankind has an autonomous right to live, and to live happily, but he must do that in a lawfully created Universe.
-It is in this sense that the Charter was given in the name of Muhammad the Prophet, who represented the principle of the good and of right reason, which is higher than the individual man.
-Likewise, in Clause 47 God's name was put first, as God represents the highest Good and the highest principle of right reason.
+It is in this sense that the Charter was given in the name of Muhammad the Prophet, who represented the principle of good and reason, which is higher than the individual man.
+Likewise in Clause 47, God’s name was put first, as God represents the highest Good and the highest principle of reason.
 This is necessary to conduct Man to higher and ever higher achievements.

 In the name of God the Compassionate, the Merciful.